Jump right to it: To get the best health insurance in New Jersey, get quotes from competing companies using this form.

-- Get Covered NJ is New Jersey’s official health insurance marketplace.
+- Get Covered NJ is the New Jersey health insurance marketplace.

 - Open enrollment for Marketplace coverage begins Nov.
 1 and lasts through Jan.
 31. Coverage begins Jan.
 1 if you enroll by Dec.
 31. If you enroll in January, your coverage will begin on Feb.
 1.

-- New Jersey does not allow short-term temporary health insurance plans to be sold.
+- NJ does not allow short-term temporary health plans to be sold.
 New Jersey’s government has prohibited the sale of short-term health insurance since 1993.

-Benzinga wants to help you find the best healthcare coverage available in New Jersey and has provided a list of the best health insurance providers in the state, along with their best attributes to help you get started.
+Benzinga wants to help you find the best healthcare coverage available in NJ and has provided a list of the best health insurance providers in the state, along with their best attributes to help you get started.

 Now that you understand how to get health insurance and what insurance covers, it’s time to get covered.
 Let’s take a more in-depth look at some of the best health insurance providers offering plans in the Garden State.